Breast Reconstruction San Diego | Breast Cancer Reconstructive Surgery

 (Autologous Tissue Breast Restoration)

 Although transfer of skin and fat into the mastectomy defect involves a technically more complex surgical procedure, the final contours are often more natural, and the tissue usually remains softer over time.
-For many women, autologous restoration is a better choice than implant based procedures.
+For many women, autologous breast restoration is a better choice than implant based breast reconstruction procedures.
 These operations involve transfer of skin and fat to replace breast skin and breast volume removed at mastectomy.
 Sources of skin and fat for transfer are called “donor sites.”
 Dr. Laverson transfers skin and fat for breast reconstruction from either the lower abdomen or the back.
-Both of these donor sites are well established and widely used for post-mastectomy breast restoration.
+Both of these donor sites are well established and widely used for post-mastectomy, flap procedures, breast restoration, reconstructive surgery, and breast reconstruction.
 They often harbor enough extra skin and fat for breast restoration, and scars in these areas will be relatively hidden.

 Nipple skin removal is no longer mandatory in all mastectomies.
 The nipple-areola complex, because it contains terminal ducts, has traditionally been removed as part of every mastectomy procedure for breast cancer.
 A recently published study from Dr. V Suzanne Klimberg et al of 508 procedures in 293 selected patients compared skin-sparing mastectomy with and without preservation of nipple-areola skin.
 Comparable complication rates and local-regional tumor recurrence rates were demonstrated between the two groups.
 Women who had their nipple-areola preserved, not surprisingly, were more pleased with the outcome.
 Although not all breast cancer patients are eligible, for those with stage I and II breast cancer and for those downstaged with chemotherapy, the nipple skin-sparing mastectomy appears safe and offers a superior cosmetic result with the possibility of one-stage immediate breast reconstruction.